kimjoonghokim/Tami/README.md

 Tami was designed and built by Joongho Kim, Elisa Dorn, and Jasmeet Mander for the Smart City Category of MakeUofT2021.

-The mask detection aspect of the project is from a tutorial posted by Caroline Dunn at TomsHardware- https://www.tomshardware.com/how-to/raspberry-pi-face-mask-detector
+The mask detection aspect of the project was based from a tutorial posted by Caroline Dunn at TomsHardware- https://www.tomshardware.com/how-to/raspberry-pi-face-mask-detector

+## Software PreReqs:
+Please ensure that your Raspberry Pi is installed with RaspberryOS Please ensure that you have OpenCV, Tensorflow and CircuitPython installed

 ## Hardware Used: